Tnail1994/StoryGameApi/docs/documentation.md

 - Added `Story` model to features
 - Extend `StoryService` to send put request to add sentence to story
 - Filled `StoryDetailsComponent`

+### Story #4 and #5: Words to the other stories
+These stories are already finished.
+Story #4 is finished because the `StoryDetailsComponent` and `Story` are already abstract.
+The elements are therefore displayed according to the parameters.
+In this case the story is already finished because `Story` has a `textToShow` property.
+This is already assembled correctly in the backend and shows either the last added sentence or the complete text.
+Here it is the complete text that is transmitted.
+User Story #5 has already been completed by Story #2 and can be navigated from the `HomeComponent`, which is the main menu.